kenany/champion/README.md

 Look up a champion using a _Number_ `key` and call `callback(error, champ)` where `champ` is an _Object_.

+## The array

+Yeah, it's huge, but the current method is better than using `fs` or `http`.

+If a new champion hasn't been added to the array yet, feel free to open a pull request.
+In the future, I might move the array to its own module so that others can use it in their modules.

 ## Lessons learned

 Originally, this module used `fs.createReadStream` in order to load a JSON file